 Jebel Um Anab

-Two great Roman towns are found on the Red Sea Mountain Trail.
+Two great Roman towns are found on the Red Sea Mountain Trail's main circuit.
 At the northern end of the trail is the old town of Mons Porphyrites.
 Mons Claudianus stands at the southern end.
 Mons means mountain in Latin and Claudianus is thought to have been the Roman Emperor in whose reign the town was built.
 It was one of Rome's most remote quarrying outposts, where huge quantities of gneiss was cut from the mountains, before being hauled over the desert on wagons and shipped up the Nile to the Mediterannean and onwards to Rome.
 Alongside the ruined town, watchtowers, waymarkers, broken columns and abandoned bathtubs can be found in the hills, all connected by hiking old Roman paths.

 Jebel Nasb Umsayri

 Jebel Nasb - or Nasb Umsayri as it's known in full - is a small peaklet rising near the Roman town of Mons Claudianus.
 Its name is said to come from a Bedouin of the Umsayri - a clan of the Maaza tribe - who once dwelled near the bottom of the mountain.
 It rises high in the midst of a labyrinth of lowland wadis called Talla Hussein and is the most remarkable peak of the region after Jebel Um Anab.
 Climbing Jebel Tarbush is easier than Jebel Um Anab - with perhaps even more spectacular views - and its summit can be reached with a one or two hour scramble.
 It can be ascended from the north or south side.
 A good hike summits the mountain from the north side, continuing south towards Mons Claudianus.